 “Two of my heros are John Dewey and Frederich Nietzsche (sort of unconventional answers, I know).
 As a Philosophy major their work in aesthetics has served to define my personal philosophy for all things art-related.
 Dewey in particular had an incredible way of raising one’s awareness of the aesthetic/artistic potential of the mundane and commonplace, his book “Art As Experience” pretty much informs all of my artistic endeavors.

 I find myself frequenting www.keikolynn.com quite a bit as well.
 I’ve lurked on Keiko for years- ever since the days of livejournal- and I absolutely adore her style.
 I remember being sixteen and stumbling upon her sewing creations and having a really strong desire to be like her and make my own clothes.
 She’s managed to make a career out of it and that is my ultimate goal- doing what I love for a living!”

-Ashley is planning to increase production and expand into menswear soon as well, so stay tuned to Prairie Style File for updates on this local talent.
+Ashley is planning to increase production and expand into menswear and accessories soon as well, so stay tuned to Prairie Style File for updates on this local talent.

 You won’t miss a single post when you subscribe to Prairie Style File.
 Just look for the “Follow Prairie Style File” sign-up on the right side of the page.
 Or follow my adventures across the Midwest, the prairie provinces of Canada and around the world on Facebook, Twitter and Instagram.

 Tag your pics and travel tips #PrairiePeople and #PrairiePlaces on Facebook, Twitter, Instagram and Pinterest.
 You could inspire an upcoming post on Prairie Style File.
 Prairie Style File is curated by Alicia Underlee Nelson.
 All rights reserved.